Keerthanamurugesan2001/DATABASE/Indexing.md

 # Index

-An index is a special lookup table that helps speed up the process of retrieving data from a database
+An index is a special lookup table that helps speed up the process of retrieving data from a database.

 An index helps to speed up the retrieval process like select query with a where class, but it slows down the input process, like Update, Insert